realKarthikNair/16-xf0xxx-linux-troubleshooting/nvidia-latest-driver.md

-> A better way to install the latest NVIDIA drivers and cuda can be found [here](https://github.com/realKarthikNair/16-xf0xxx-linux-troubleshooting/blob/main/fedora39-tensorflow-gpu.md)
+> A better way to install the latest NVIDIA drivers and cuda can be found [here](https://github.com/realKarthikNair/16-xf0xxx-linux-troubleshooting/blob/main/fedora39-tensorflow-gpu.md)  (only follow the drivers and cuda part if you're not into tensorflow)

 *This guide exists because neither distro repos nor the official page of NVIDIA drivers download the "latest" drivers for Linux.
 It is partially because certain software doesn't fully support the latest drivers as soon as they are released.*